This webinar is brought to you by the Garden Court Chambers Public Law Team.

 Amanda has over 20 years’ experience in judicial review at all levels including the Supreme Court.
 Substantive areas of her leading public law practice include community care, mental health and mental capacity, immigration, unlawful detention, trafficking, national security measures such as deprivation of citizenship, prison law, human rights, criminal procedure and discrimination.
 She has particular experience in challenges to both local and central government policy, rules and subordinate legislation.
 She is currently leading the judicial review challenge to the fees imposed on children’s citizenship applications, brought by the Project for the Registration of Children as British Citizens (PRCBC).

 The breadth of her expertise can be seen from her leading cases.
 They include McNally, the successful judicial review of the Education Secretary’s decision to intervene in a teacher’s disciplinary proceedings where natural justice principles were ‘read-in’ to primary statute and AHK on the principles which apply where the Secretary of State wishes to rely on undisclosed material in judicial review.
-She writes, teaches and trains other lawyers on the cutting-edge of public law and is co-author of Judicial Review: A Practical Guide (Lexis Nexis).
+She writes, teaches and trains other lawyers on the cutting-edge of public law.
 She has extensive experience in systemic and public interest JR including cost-capping orders.

 Amanda’s paper on the threats to children’s rights in public law, delivered at the Public Law Project’s 2016 Conference in London, can be read here.
 Her keynote speech on Human Dignity in a Time of Austerity, delivered to the inaugural LAG Conference on Support for Migrants in 2018 can be read here.